How To Stop Feeling Sorry For Yourself And Overcome Negative Thoughts

 It can be normal to feel sorry for yourself once in a while, especially when things don’t work out the way you were hoping they would.
 Self-pity can be a natural response to unexpected negative events.

-That said, feeling excessively sorry for yourself and helpless to change your situation may be a sign of an underlying issue, such as:
+Feeling excessively sorry for yourself and helpless to change your situation may also be a sign of an underlying issue, such as:

 - Depression